ibm-cloud-docs/vpc/vsi_is_dh_profile.md

 ## Viewing profile configurations
 {: #dh-popular-profiles}

 You can view available profile configurations by using the {{site.data.keyword.cloud_notm}} console or the CLI.
-In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support most common use cases.
+In the {{site.data.keyword.cloud_notm}} console, you can select from popular profile configurations that support the most common use cases.

 ### Understanding profiles
 {: #dh-profiles-naming-rule}

 The following example describes the individual parts that make up a dedicated host profile name, for this example, `bx2d-host-152x608`.
-The prefix, `bx2d` is composed of the family, architecture, generation, and specialty.
+The prefix `bx2d` is composed of the family, architecture, generation, and specialty.
 Together this information comprises the profile *class*.

 | Family | Architecture | Generation | Specialty | Offering | vCPU | RAM |
 | ------ | ------------ | ---------- | ----------| -------- | ---- | --- |